mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!--
 NEEDED: MORE SYNTHESIS / DISCUSSION ON Instrumental agency, TRANFORMATIONAL AGENCY AND AUTHORIAL AGENCY IN LINE WITH PREVIOUS WORK ON METHODOLOGY. -->

-INTEGRATE SOME OF THIS INTO THE SECTIONS OR THE DISCUSSION ABOVE ON

-A possible

 And the danger of being too instrumental if the design is too complete.